nye17/javelin/README.rst

 to restore to the original untrimmed chain.

-Usually the lag finding ends here if the 1D posterior distribution of lag shows a single peak, but sometimes you have to go for a double emission-line model to eliminate false peaks seen in the single emission-line model.
+Usually the lag finding ends here if the 1D posterior distribution of lag shows a single peak, but sometimes you may want to fit two emission lines simultaneously to improve the results, as in our example of how fitting multiple lines eliminates seasonal aliasing problems.

 Fitting the Continuum and two lines (Yelm and Zing)